tjkyner/housing-regression-model/README.md

 ## Project Overview
 ### Business Problem
 The ability to accurately appraise a house is of critical importance for a variety of stakeholders.
 In addition to buyers and sellers, which each have their own interests in finding the fair market price of a house, other entities such as municipalities benefit from such insight as well.
-Given that property taxes provide the vast majority of tax revenue for municipalities, having an accurate prediction model for house prices can play a key role in efficient financial planning and budgeting.
+Given that property taxes provide a large portion of tax revenues for municipalities, having an accurate prediction model for house prices can play a key role in efficient financial planning and budgeting.
 The goal of this project is to provide such a prediction model for the benefit of municipalities in King County, Washington.

 ### Repository Structure
 ```